coin-or/Gravity/MkP_install.md

 to get results for Model 4.

-You should get the similar results in `Gravity/build/MkP_result.txt`:
+You should get the similar results as below in `Gravity/build/MkP_result.txt`:
 > 3, 36, 12.1644, -2.14607e+06
 > 3, 36, 12.9085, -2.14607e+06
 > 3, 36, 0.159482, -2.14607e+06
 > 3, 36, 0.368595, -2.14607e+06

-The first column is parameter k; the second is the number of nodes which is `6x6=36`; the third column is the cpu time; the fourth is the optimal value, by which you can calculate the optimality gap (0 for this test instance).
+The first column is parameter k; the second is the number of nodes which is `6x6=36`; the third column is the cpu time in seconds; the fourth is the optimal value, by which you can calculate the optimality gap (0 for this test instance) for their continuous relaxations.

 Since the data in `MkP_result.txt`is separated by comma,  you can open this `csv (comma-separated-value)` file using MS Excel and calculate the optimality gap easily.

-### Bash file
+### Run multiple tests using the bash file
-If you want to run all the problem instances in the paper, we provide you a bash file called `exp.sh`.
+If you want to run multiple the problem instances in the paper, we provide you a bash file called `exp.sh`.

 1. Copy the `exp.sh` file to your build folder.